Industry and Society Need AI Clarity<span class=cs-invisible>:</span> <span class=cs-subtitle>The opportunity in today’s confused and divided AI landscape</span>

 > Fei-Fei Li [^1]

-### The result: hesitation, discord, anxiety — even dread
+### It’s causing hesitation, discord, anxiety — even dread

 Why does this division about AI matter?
 Because it’s causing: